WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp-adlsg2.md

 ### Info you will require

-* Administrator credentials for the HDP Ambari manager.
+* Administrator credentials for your HDP Ambari manager.

 * ADLS Gen2 storage account details: